simulife/simulife/README.md

 - Download simulife source files
 - Pack it as a war file
-  - can be done by importing it to Eclipse IDE for Java EE Developers and then choose Export -> WAR file
+  - Can be done by importing it to Eclipse IDE for Java EE Developers and then choose Export -> WAR file
 - Deploy it on a web server
-  - can be deployed on Tomcat7 by placing the war file in tomcat webapps folder
+  - Can be deployed on Tomcat7 by placing the war file in tomcat webapps folder